kubascodes/Year-in-a-backpack/_posts/2017-09-04-50-days-of-sleeping-under-the-stars.md

 {% include image.html image-name="6461908311668852082.jpg" %}

 While I was camping in the backcountry, I met incredible people  with a story.
-Retired couples exploring the country in vans, families camping, adventurers, friends or lone travelers like me..
+Retired couples exploring the country in vans, families camping, adventurers, new friends or lone travelers like me..
 With some, we would share dinner, wine or simply stories.

-## Live it up
+## Living it up

 Whatever you do, make the most of it.
-During my adventures, I often combined biking with short hikes (up to 2 days) or trail running when I didn't have time.
-And I found new passion in this because it captures the very essence of bikepacking.
+During my adventures, I often combined biking with short hikes (up to 2 days) or trail running when I didn't have enough time.
+And I found a new passion in this because it captures the very essence of bikepacking.

 {% include image.html image-name="LRM_EXPORT_20170904_233054.jpg" %}

 Bikepacking should get you off the beaten path, to remote and wild places - unlike bike touring.
-With bike touring, you still rely on civilisation and with bike packing, you don't.
-I had food for a little over 7 days with me because shopping is quite time consuming (1-2hrs) and simply because I wanted to avoid cities, spend time in nature (plus cheap Walmarts weren't everywhere).
-You can take bikepacking even further and chase adventure by taking your pack and hiking for a little more to enjoy an evening somewhere spectacular, remote in the wild nature.
+With bike touring, you still rely on civilisation, but with bike packing, you don't.
+I had carried food good for over 7 days because shopping is quite time consuming (1-2hrs) and simply because I wanted to avoid cities, spend more time in nature (plus cheap Walmarts weren't everywhere).
+You can take bikepacking even further and chase adventure by locking the bike and hike up somewhere close at the end of the day to enjoy an evening somewhere spectacular, remote in the wild nature.

 {% include image.html image-name="LRM_EXPORT_20170904_233104.jpg" %}